CHN Logo

 How many communities are you working in across Nepal?

-There are 22 communities and 270 homestay owners in our network.
-About 359 locals participate in our culture programs, offering guided tours, cooking experiences and other activities for travelers.
+Our network includes 22 communities and 270 homestay owners.
+About 359 locals participate in our cultural programs, which offer guided tours, cooking experiences, and other activities for travellers.

 How did you first hear about Community Homestay?

-My mom is one of 13 women from Panauti who gathered together to establish the homestay there.
-Most of the women in the group were uneducated.
-Most of them couldn’t speak English or understand it.
-While attending college in the mornings, I assisted my mom during guest visits at our home.
-Serving as her translator, I was familiar with most women in the group, which led to me becoming their spokesperson.
-I would provide travelers with insights about Panauti and offer guided tours of the town.
+My mom is one of 13 women from Panauti who gathered together to establish a homestay there.
+Most of the women in the group were uneducated and couldn’t speak or understand English.
+While attending college in the mornings, I assisted my mom during guest visits to our home.
+Serving as her translator, I became familiar with most of the women in the group, which led to me becoming their spokesperson.
+I would provide travellers with insights about Panauti and offer guided tours of the town.

 What did you think about the experience in the beginning?

 Though I was a business student and lacked substantial knowledge about tourism, I thoroughly enjoyed interacting with people from various parts of the world.
 It allowed me to gain insights into their cultures.
-After a year or so, we could see the impact it was having on all of us.
-The greatest example for me was my mom.
+After a year or so, we could see its impact on all of us.
+The most outstanding example for me was my mom.
 She had become more confident.
 She was earning her own money and learning English.
 There were so many positive impacts on both the personal and community level.

 Can you talk more about what you saw at the community level?